-- a) The driver will not leave the premises if they are involved in an accident or incident. - b) The drive will stay calm. - c) The driver will try to ensure the safety of all involved. - d) The driver will dial 9-1-1 or ask someone to do so. - e) The driver will not move an injured person until emergency personnel arrive unless they could be further injured, for example: if the person is left in the vehicle and the vehicle is on fire. - f) The driver will provide first aid as needed - g) The driver will identify witnesses. - h) The driver will take photos, if possible. - i) The driver will not discuss responsibility. - j) The driver will exchange insurance information. - k) The driver will obtain a copy of the policy/incident report/report number, if applicable. - 1) The driver will inform KRSC staff as soon as possible and advise whether you are able to proceed with transportation.
-Otherwise, please request that we track the transport of the passenger(s). - m) The driver will submit the motor vehicle accident report within 48 hours.
+- a) The driver will not leave the premises if they are involved in an accident or incident. - b) The drive will stay calm. - c) The driver will try to ensure the safety of all involved. - d) The driver will dial 9-1-1 or ask someone to do so. - e) The driver will not move an injured person until emergency personnel arrive unless they could be further injured, for example: if the person is inside a burning vehicle. - f) The driver will provide first aid as needed - g) The driver will identify witnesses. - h) The driver will take photos, if possible. - i) The driver will not discuss responsibility. - j) The driver will exchange insurance information. - k) The driver will obtain a copy of the policy/incident report/report number, if applicable. - The driver will inform KRSC staff as soon as possible and advise whether you are able to proceed with transportation.
+Otherwise, please request that we track the transport of the passenger(s).
+Staff will communicate the situation to the emergency contact identified in the customer profile. - m) The driver will submit the motor vehicle accident report within 48 hours.